Biomedical engineering: Biomechanics

-Biomaterial
+Biomaterials

 A biomaterial is any matter, surface, or construct that interacts with living systems.
 As a science, biomaterials is about fifty years old.
 The study of biomaterials is called biomaterials science or biomaterials engineering.
 It has experienced steady and strong growth over its history, with many companies investing large amounts of money into the development of new products.
 Biomaterials science encompasses elements of medicine, biology, chemistry, tissue engineering and materials science.

 Biomedical optics

-Biomedical optics refers to the interaction of biological tissue and light, and how this can be exploited for sensing, imaging, and treatment.
+Biomedical optics combines the principles of physics, engineering, and biology to study the interaction of biological tissue and light, and how this can be exploited for sensing, imaging, and treatment.
+It has a wide range of applications, including optical imaging, microscopy, ophthalmoscopy, spectroscopy, and therapy.
+Examples of biomedical optics techniques and technologies include optical coherence tomography (OCT), fluorescence microscopy, confocal microscopy, and photodynamic therapy (PDT).
+OCT, for example, uses light to create high-resolution, three-dimensional images of internal structures, such as the retina in the eye or the coronary arteries in the heart.
+Fluorescence microscopy involves labeling specific molecules with fluorescent dyes and visualizing them using light, providing insights into biological processes and disease mechanisms.
+More recently, adaptive optics is helping imaging by correcting aberrations in biological tissue, enabling higher resolution imaging and improved accuracy in procedures such as laser surgery and retinal imaging.

 Tissue engineering

 Tissue engineering, like genetic engineering (see below), is a major segment of biotechnology – which overlaps significantly with BME.

-One of the goals of tissue engineering is to create artificial organs (via biological material) for patients that need organ transplants.
+One of the goals of tissue engineering is to create artificial organs (via biological material) such as kidneys, livers, for patients that need organ transplants.
 Biomedical engineers are currently researching methods of creating such organs.
 Researchers have grown solid jawbones and tracheas from human stem cells towards this end.
 Several artificial urinary bladders have been grown in laboratories and transplanted successfully into human patients.
 Bioartificial organs, which use both synthetic and biological component, are also a focus area in research, such as with hepatic assist devices that use liver cells within an artificial bioreactor construct.